Should you always use a VPN?

 - Save money

-1. Privacy and anonymity from third-parties
+1. Privacy and anonymity from third parties

 On top of that, websites won’t be able to track you or your browsing activities either.
 This means that external companies won’t be able to use targeted advertising.
 So, if you’ve searched for a product on Google, it won’t reflect in the adverts you see.

-2. Access any geo-restricted content
+2. Access geo-restricted content

 3. Avoid bandwidth throttling